 Example – Standalone calculator mobile app (low complexity)

 Mobile app which has a few calculators (e.g. for a specific niche industry).
-One calculator is free, the other is paid via an in-app purchase.
-Assuming an app development agency was used, the number of days required would likely be between 10 to 16 days.
-Therefore cost would range from £4,125 to £34,000.
+The calculators are free, without any in-app purchasing.
+Assuming an app development agency was used, the number of days required would likely be between 12 to 18 days.
+Therefore cost would range from £5,400 to £27,000.

 Example – App allowing photographic prints to be purchased (medium complexity)